griffinryan/tamber/docs/architecture.md

 4. **Preparation**: `_shape_to_target_length` normalises duration, trims or pads with short fades, and records per-section RMS.
 5. **Mix assembly**: sections are concatenated with either butt joins (micro fades) or longer crossfades when conditioning is missing or placeholders appear.
 Metadata captures duration, transition mode, and conditioning flags.
 6. **Mastering**: normalise to target RMS (0.2), apply a gentle high tilt, run a soft limiter, resample to `Settings.export_sample_rate` (default 48 kHz), and write PCM WAV (`export_bit_depth`).
+7. **Clip loops**: when handling `GenerationMode::CLIP`, the orchestrator trims/fades the render to an exact bar length and tags `extras.clip` with loop metadata for the Session View.

 Artifacts land in `Settings.artifact_root` (defaults to `~/Music/Timbre`).
 Metadata extras include: